mulle-sde/mulle-sde-developer/src/mulle-sde/extension/project/extension/PROJECT_SOURCE_DIR/VENDOR_NAME/PROJECT_NAME/README.md

 # demo folder

-The `demo` folder is made up the same as the project folder, but the files are considered "fluff"/helloworld files, that a user may not want to have.
+The `demo` folder is made up the same as the project folder, but the files are considered "fluff"/hello-world files, that a user may not want to have.
 These files will be installed only once during init.

-# clobber folder
+# delete folder

-The `clobber` folder is also made up the same as the project folder.
-These files will overwrite whatever is present!
-Be very sure that the user is aware of this.
-By convention place these folders into a folder called 'share'.
+The `delete` folder is used to delete folders called "share" in the project.
+This is useful to clean and repopulate extension managed files during an extension upgrade, that are not installed into `.mulle-sde/share`.
+The user must be aware, that files in this folder are ephemeral.

+Example: `cmake/share`.

 # share folder